rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

      service offering can find the *RackspaceDefaultEC2Role* and *RackspaceDefaultEC2Policy* created on all accounts, which provide the correct permissions.
-   * If you need to create a role and/or policy manually, see `Create an Instance Profile Role for Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html>`_ in the **Amazon Systems Manager User Guide**, or reach out to the Fanatical Support for AWS Support team for assistance.
+   * If you need to create a role or policy manually, see `Create an Instance Profile Role for Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-role.html>`_ in the **Amazon Systems Manager User Guide**, or reach out to the Fanatical Support for AWS Support team for assistance.